Nsustain/nsustain.com/README.md

 The goal of our website is to help you find a project that really touches your heart, something that you truly find worthwhile.
-We try to make that process as smooth and enjoyable as possible for you, and - for your information - we don't do anything sneaky.
+We try to make that process as smooth as possible for you.
+For your information, we don't do anything sneaky.
 We don't store suspicious cookies on your computer.
-In fact, we don't even store any of your name, email, or any other personal information.
-Security is our top-most priority, and we aren't interested in tracking user behavior.
+Security is our top-most priority, and we aren't interested in any of your personal information.
 All we need is your ideas and your love for the e***n***vironment & ***sustain***ability.